 Here is a summary of the four market valuation indicators we update on a monthly basis.

 - The cyclical P/E ratio using the trailing 10-year earnings as the divisor

 - The Q Ratio, which is the total price of the market divided by its replacement cost

 - The relationship of the S&P Composite price to a regression trendline

 Regression to Trend: Another Look at Long-Term Market Performance

-Quick take: At the end of May the inflation-adjusted S&P 500 index price was 169% above its long-term trend, down slightly from 170% above the previous month.
+Quick take: At the end of August the inflation-adjusted S&P 500 index price was 180% above its long-term trend, up from 170% above the previous month.

 About the only certainty in the stock market is that, over the long haul, over performance turns into underperformance and vice versa.
 Is there a pattern to this movement?
 Let's apply some simple regression analysis to the question.